Skip to main content

 Academic

-This is particularly evident in the context of androgen and signaling, which is deeply intertwined with metabolic health and the insulin signaling cascade.
+This is particularly evident in the context of androgen and estrogen receptor signaling, which is deeply intertwined with metabolic health and the insulin signaling cascade.
 Understanding these mechanisms at a molecular level provides a robust framework for designing therapeutic lifestyle interventions for individuals undergoing hormonal treatments or seeking to optimize their endocrine function.

 The expression and activity of hormone receptors are not static.
 They are dynamically regulated by a host of factors, including ligand availability, the activity of co-regulatory proteins, and post-translational modifications like phosphorylation.
 One of the most influential systems in this regulatory network is the phosphatidylinositol 3-kinase (PI3K)/Akt/mammalian target of rapamycin (mTOR) pathway.